Vikki Carr: Career

 In the 1980s and 1990s, Carr had enormous success in the Latin music world, winning Grammy Awards for Best Mexican-American Performance in 1986 for her album Simplemente Mujer, Best Latin Pop Album in 1992 for Cosas del Amor and Best Mexican-American Performance in 1995 for Recuerdo a Javier Solís.
 She also received Grammy nominations for the discs Brindo a La Vida, Al Bolero, A Ti (1993) and Emociones (1996).
 Her numerous Spanish-language hit singles include "Total", "Discúlpame", "Déjame", "Hay Otro en Tu Lugar", "Esos Hombres", "Mala Suerte" and "Cosas del Amor".
 "Cosas del Amor" spent more than two months at No. 1 on the US Latin charts in 1991, her biggest Spanish-language US hit.
 Her Spanish-language albums have been certified gold and platinum in Mexico, Chile, Puerto Rico, Venezuela, Costa Rica, Colombia and Ecuador.
 She also voiced Georgette in the Latin American dub of Disney's Oliver & Company.

 In 1999, Carr taped a PBS TV special, Vikki Carr: Memories, Memorias, in which she performed popular bilingual tunes from the 1940s and 1950s.
-Her guests were Pepe Aguilar, Arturo Sandoval and Jack Jones.
+Her guests were Arturo Sandoval and Jack Jones.
 In 2001, she released a bilingual holiday album, The Vikki Carr Christmas Album.

 Carr appeared to great acclaim in a 2002 Los Angeles production of the Stephen Sondheim musical Follies, which also featured Hal Linden, Patty Duke and Harry Groener.
 In 2006, Carr made a cameo appearance in a straight-to-video thriller called Puerto Vallarta Squeeze.
 Carr hosted a PBS TV special in 2008, Fiesta Mexicana, which celebrated the music and dance of Mexico.
 Later that year she was honored with a Lifetime Achievement Award from the Latin Recording Academy.
 Carr marked the occasion with an appearance on the Latin Grammy telecast, in which she performed "Cosas del Amor" with Olga Tañón and Jenni Rivera.

-In 2014, Vikki was invited by producer Gerry Gallagher to record with Latin rock legends El Chicano, Alphonse Mouzon, Brian Auger, Alex Ligertwood, Salvador Santana, Ray Parker Jr., Lenny Castro, Siedah Garrett, Walfredo Reyes Jr., Pete Escovedo, Peter Michael Escovedo, Jessy J, Marcos J. Reyes and David Paich, and is featured on a remake of the Latin classic "Sabor A Mi" from a 2019 Gallagher studio album.
+In 2014, Carr was invited by producer Gerry Gallagher to record with Latin rock legends El Chicano, Alphonse Mouzon, Brian Auger, Alex Ligertwood, Salvador Santana, Ray Parker Jr., Lenny Castro, Siedah Garrett, Walfredo Reyes Jr., Pete Escovedo, Peter Michael Escovedo, Jessy J, Marcos J. Reyes and David Paich, and is featured on a remake of the Latin classic "Sabor A Mi" from a 2019 Gallagher studio album.
 In August, she headlined a benefit in El Paso for the Walmart shooting victims of the 2019 El Paso shooting.

 Personal life

 Carr has been married three times, first to producer and entertainment attorney Dann Moss, then paint company executive Michael Nilsson.
-She was married to San Antonio, Texas, physician Dr. Pedro De Leon from 1993 until his death in 2019.
+She was married to San Antonio, Texas, physician Pedro De Leon from 1993 until his death in 2019.

-The bicultural nature of her career has included recording with Vicente Fernandez and Pepe Aguilar, as well as Frank Sinatra and Dean Martin.